Skip to main content

 Honaunau-Napoopoo, Big Island of Hawaii, HI, 96704

-Honaunau Bay, locally known as Two-Step Beach, is one of the Big Island’s best snorkeling spots.
-The shallow, calm water makes it a perfect spot for kids and beginner snorkelers, and free divers favor the bay’s deeper areas.
-The sandy bay’s bright tropical fish and occasional sea turtle or dolphin sightings make it well worth braving the crowds.
+Honaunau Bay, locally known as Two Step Beach, is widely regarded as one of the best snorkeling spots on the Big Island.
+The shallow, calm water makes it a perfect place for kids and beginner snorkelers, while divers favor the bay’s deeper areas.
+The possibility of spotting bright tropical fish and the occasional sea turtle or dolphin makes it well worth braving the crowds.

 The Basics